 The men were made to do Kegel exercise sessions three times a day.
 For the exercises, men were taught to contract their pelvic floor muscles for two to 10 seconds, then relax them for the same length of time, and then repeat the sequence 15 times in a session.

-Those who did exercises also cut their nightly bathroom visits by five times per week, compared to only two times a week among the men who only took drugs.
+Participants who did exercises also cut their nightly bathroom visits by five times per week, compared to only two times a week among the men who only took drugs.

 Overall, more than 90 percent of the men said they were completely or somewhat satisfied with the exercise treatment, according to Dr. Theodore M. Johnson II and colleagues who conducted the study.